the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 width: 80%
 alt: First page of the application, for Title, Message and Type.
 Fields are empty.
 ---
-First page of the application, for Title, Message and Type.
-CC-BY-SA.
+First page of the application, for Title, Message and Type. `cffinit` v2.0.0.
 ```

 You can see the preview of the generated `CITATION.cff` file on the right.